Rohithgvmg/Notebook/README.md

 # Notebook

-This project aims to serve as notebook for your book reviews and renders cover pages for asked books and uses database for data persistence.
+Full stack - frontend with EJS and javascript, backend in Node.js with API , database This project aims to serve as notebook for your book reviews and renders cover pages for asked books and uses database for data persistence.